Ditton, Kent: Geography

 This history of Ditton has, in part, been shaped by the availability of natural resources in the area, especially water, soil, and rocks.
 Its position concerning transport links with London, notably the main roads and railways which tend towards the capital city, has also contributed to the village's development.
 Nowadays the parish is characterised by industrial units to the north, the middle by residential estates, and the south by fields and woodland.

 The parish of Ditton lies in the Medway valley and borders the River Medway to the north and the Weald to the south.
-The Medway is Kent’s principal river and rises near East Grinstead in Sussex, flowing eastwards to Maidstone.
+The Medway is Kent's principal river and rises near East Grinstead in Sussex, flowing eastwards to Maidstone.
 After passing Ditton parish, it turns north and cuts through the North Downs at Rochester, joining the estuary of the River Thames as its final tributary near Sheerness.
 The Medway is some 112 km long.

 The availability of water to transport products and raw materials, and as a resource used in the manufacture of paper, was essential to the historical development of paper mills in the area.
 Bradbourne stream, which meanders through the parish in a south-east to north-west direction, rises in East Malling, crosses under the A20 road and M20 motorway, and joins the river Medway near the Aylesford Newsprint site.
 Historically the availability of running water was essential to the early settlements that grew up in Kent, and to the establishment of industries in the area; such as providing power to drive the mills which ground grain.

 Ditton is situated between the Lower Weald and the Chalk (North) Downs.
 The parish encompasses the Lower Greensand strata, where a formation of hard sandy limestone known as the Hythe Beds is abundant.
 From this formation ragstone is obtained.
 Kentish ragstone was a historically important building material in southeast England.
 The Romans used ragstone in the construction of London and villas in the south-east.
 Medieval builders used ragstone to build churches, civic buildings, houses and bridges over local rivers.
 The predominance of ragstone beds in the locality gave Ditton a legacy of quarrying which continues today.

 Governance

 Chatham and Aylesford Parliamentary Constituency

 Ditton is within the parliamentary constituency of Chatham and Aylesford.
-Since 6 May 2010 the Member of Parliament has been the Conservative party's Tracey Crouch.
-At the 2010 general election, the Conservatives won by a majority of 6,069 with 46.2% of the vote in the constituency.
-Labour won 32.3% of the vote, Liberal Democrats 13.3%, the British National Party 3.1% and the United Kingdom Independence Party 3.0%.
+Since 4 July 2024 the Member of Parliament has been the Labour party's Tris Osborne.
+At the 2024 general election, Labour won by a majority of 1,998 with 33.5% of the vote in the constituency.
+Conservatives won 28.6% of the vote, Reform UK 24.5%, the Green Party 6.1%, and Liberal Democrats 5.3%.